Athlon07/Lab/README.md

 # Lab
-This is m first assignment using github in this semester
+This is my first assignment using github in this semester